mehdii190/A.I-Tutorial/README.md

-# I.A-Tutorial
+# A.I-Tutorial
-I.A of Class
+A.I of Class